tinybirdco/clickhouse_knowledge_base/README.md

 # Introduction

-Welcome to the ClickHouse® Knowledge Base, curated with love by [Tinybird](https://tinybird.co)!
+Welcome to the Tinybird Knowledge Base for ClickHouse®, curated with love by [Tinybird](https://tinybird.co)!

 This information can be used with any standard ClickHouse® install.

 ## About this Knowledge Base
-This Knowledge Base was created with love and maintained by the team at [Tinybird](https://www.tinybird.co).
-Tinybird uses ClickHouse under the hood, we've learned alot about it over the years, and we wanted to start sharing our knowledge with the ClickHouse community.
+This Knowledge Base was created with love and maintained by the team at Tinybird.
+Tinybird uses and helps contribute to open source ClickHouse, we've learned a lot about it over the years, and we wanted to start sharing our knowledge with the ClickHouse community.

-If you have extensive ClickHouse experience, and want to contribute tips of your own, please do!
+If you have extensive experience with open source ClickHouse, and want to contribute tips of your own, please do!

 ## Want to contribute?

-We welcome contributions from the broader ClickHouse community.
+We welcome contributions from the broader open source ClickHouse community.
 Please read [this](https://github.com/tinybirdco/clickhouse_knowledge_base/blob/main/CONTRIBUTING.md) for guidelines on how to contribute.

 ## Development